England to face Australia, Wales in 2015 World Cup

 CRUMB OF COMFORT

-One crumb of comfort for the teams in Pool A is that should they top it they would not play world champions New Zealand, who England hammered 38-21 at Twickenham on Saturday having lost the previous nine meetings, until the semi-finals at the earliest.
+One crumb of comfort for the teams in Pool A is that should they top it they are unlikely to play world champions New Zealand, who England hammered 38-21 at Twickenham on Saturday having lost the previous nine meetings, until the semi-finals.

 Wales have also lost their last nine games against Australia but coach Warren Gatland put a positive spin on the draw.